UBCMOCCA/TerrainRLSim/README.md

 This setup has been tested on Windows 7 and 10 with visual studio 2013.

-  1. Download the library.zip file that contains almost all of the relevant pre compiled external libraries and source code.
+  1. Download the library.zip file that contains almost all of the relevant pre-compiled external libraries and source code.
   2. Unpack this library in the same directory the project is located in.
-For example, DeepLoco/../.
+For example, TerrainRL/../.
   3. You might need to install opengl/glu/GL headers.
 We have been using freeglut for this project. glew might already be included in library.zip.
   4. You will need to copy some dll files from dynamic_lib.zip to the directory the project is compiled to.
 For example, optimizer/x64/Debug/.
 These files are needed by the framework during runtime.
-  5. Might need to create a folder in DeepLoco called "output", This is where temprary and current policies will be dumped.
+  5. Might need to create a folder in TerrainRL called "output", This is where temporary and current policies will be dumped.

 ## Running The System

 After the system has been build there are two executable files that server different purposes.
-The **DeepLoco** program is for visually simulating the a controller and **DeepLoco_Optimize** is for optimizing the parameters of some controller.
+The **TerrainRL** program is for visually simulating the a controller and **TerrainRL_Optimize** is for optimizing the parameters of some controller.

 Examples:
 	To simulate a controller/character
-	./DeepLoco -arg_file= args/test_args.txt
+	./TerrainRL -arg_file= args/test_args.txt
 	To simulate a controller/character with a specific policy
-	./DeepLoco_Optimizer -arg_file= args/opt_int_poli_hopper_eval.txt -policy_model= output/intermediate/trainer_int_model_0000160000.h5
+	./TerrainRL_Optimizer -arg_file= args/opt_int_poli_hopper_eval.txt -policy_model= output/intermediate/trainer_int_model_0000160000.h5
 	To Train a controller
-	./DeepLoco_Optimizer -arg_file= args/opt_args_train.txt
+	./TerrainRL_Optimizer -arg_file= args/opt_args_train.txt
-	./DeepLoco_Optimizer -arg_file= args/opt_args_train_hopper.txt
+	./TerrainRL_Optimizer -arg_file= args/opt_args_train_hopper.txt
 	To Optimize a controllers parameters
-	./DeepLoco_Optimizer -arg_file= args/opt_args_jump.txt
+	./TerrainRL_Optimizer -arg_file= args/opt_args_jump.txt

 ## Key Bindings